 Steps for do-it-yourself bed bug control

-- Determine which rooms need to be treated.
+- Determine which rooms are infested.
 Bedrooms are the principal locations for bed bugs; however, any room where people sleep in the home may provide harborage for bed bugs.
 Living rooms with sofas and sofa beds are the next most common sites for bed bugs.
-These rooms will need to be systematically cleaned and treated.
-In heavy infestations, bed bugs can be found throughout a home or apartment.
+Typically an infestation starts in one room and spreads slowly to other places where people sleep.
+The sooner you find and treat bed bugs the easier it will be to get rid of them.
+Wait too long and bed bugs may be found throughout your home.

-- It’s generally unnecessary to throw away beds or bedding.
+- Don’t throw your bed away.
+It’s generally unnecessary to throw away beds or bedding.
 It is expensive to replace bedding, and chances are that any new mattresses, box springs or beds you bring into the home will quickly become re-infested.
 The money to replace a bed or mattress might better be spent on hiring a professional.

-- Do purchase a good quality, bed-bug-proof set of encasements for your mattresses and box springs.
-Bed bug-proof encasements are fabric sacks into which the mattress and box spring are designed to slide.
-The zippers on such encasements are designed to be tight enough to prevent even the smallest life stages of the bed bugs from escaping.
-Also, truly bed bug-proof encasements are strong enough to prevent bed bugs from biting you through the encasement.
+- Stripping and vacuuming the mattresses and box springs, and encasing them.
+Double bag your bedding and wash in hot water and dry for at least 30 minutes (discard the inner bag after putting bedding into the washer, as it could have bed bugs).
+After vacuuming suspected bed bugs from the bed, take your vacuum cleaner outdoors and remove and discard the bag.
+Purchase a good quality set of bed-bug-proof encasements for your mattresses and box springs.
+Bed bug-proof encasements are fabric sacks into which you slide your mattress or your box spring.
+The zippers on bed bug encasements are designed to be tight enough to prevent even the smallest life stages of the bed bugs from escaping.
+Also, good bed bug-proof encasements are woven to prevent bed bugs from biting you through the encasement.
 A good encasement will trap all bed bugs in the mattress and box spring inside, and will be smooth on the outside, providing few places for bed bugs to hide.
 Sears, Target, Walmart and other stores may sell bed bug-proof encasements, but these can also be purchased online.
-One of the best places to look for different brands and reviews of mattress encasements is Amazon.com (whether you buy there or at a local store).
+A good place to look for different brands and reviews of mattress encasements is Amazon.com (whether you buy there or at a local store).
 Go to http://www.amazon.com and search for “bed bug mattress protectors”.

 - Diatomaceous earth (DE) dust for insect control (not the same product as diatomaceous earth for swimming pool filters).
 This is an abrasive dust that dessicates, or dries out, bed bugs when they come in contact with it.
 Some pest control companies now use DE dust extensively in bed bug control.
 This relatively inexpensive dust can be purchased online or in garden centers or hardware stores.
 Look for products labeled for indoor use and dust all accessible crack, crevices and voids.

-- Pyrethroid sprays are the strongest and longest-lasting pesticides, but most bed bugs are tolerant of these sprays to some degree.
-Special care should be taken when using pyrethroid sprays, especially when children are part of the household.
+- Pyrethroid sprays are among the strongest and longest-lasting pesticides, but most bed bugs are tolerant of these sprays to some degree.
+Special care should be taken when using pyrethroid sprays, especially when children are present.
 Only use pyrethroids in places indicated on the label.
-Most pyrethroids will not allow treatment of bedding.
 Do not spray electrical outlets with any type of liquid spray.
 Spraying should be done when children are not present, and all label directions followed carefully.

 For more information

-Michael Merchant, Ph.D., Professor and Extension Urban Entomologist, Texas AgriLife Extension Service.
+Michael Merchant, Ph.D., Professor and Extension Urban Entomologist, Texas A&M AgriLife Extension Service.
 Dallas.